-Estimated Number of Awards: 20 to 25 - The number of SSE and SSI awards will be determined by two separate review processes and will be based on quality of proposals, availability of funds, and responsiveness to priorities of the participating directorates/divisions.
+Estimated Number of Awards: 25 The number of SSE and SSI awards will be determined by separate review processes and will be based on quality of proposals, availability of funds, and responsiveness to priorities of the participating directorates/divisions.
+Up to 19 SSE awards and 10 SSI awards may be made each year.

-Anticipated Funding Amount: \$19,500,000 to \$22,500,000 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.
+Anticipated Funding Amount: \$24,500,000

+Up to \$24,500,000 will be available for proposals that are submitted in FY 2014.
+Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.
+In FY 2014, up to \$9,500,000 is expected to be available for SSE awards.
+In FY 2015, up to \$15,000,000 is expected to be available for awards to SSI proposals that were submitted in FY 2014, subject to availability of funds.